Jeenal0818/Pet-face-classifier/README.md

 - **Classes**: 37 pet breeds (cats and dogs)
 - **Images**: ~7,000 labeled pet images

-Images are organized automatically into subdirectories for training via Keras `flow_from_directory`.
+Images are organized automatically into subdirectories for training.

 ---